 We have supported the Sunshine Coast Community for over 21 years and provide a range of services to our clients.
 We have staff and volunteers who care for, and support people from all walks of life who have had a cancer diagnosed, including older people, people with a disability, children, families and Indigenous people.

 Us and You: When we say ‘us’, ‘we’ or ‘our’ in this statement, we mean Bloomhill Cancer Care and our services.
-When we say ‘you’ or ‘your’, we’re referring to the person or entity that is using our services, engaging with our services, or visiting our websites.
+When we say ‘you’ or ‘your’, we’re referring to all of the people or entities that use our services, engage with Bloomhill services and events, provide services to Bloomhill or visit our websites.

 Personal information: Information or opinion about an identified individual, or an individual who is reasonably identifiable, whether true or not, and whether the information or opinion is recorded in a material form or not.
-Examples of Personal Information are your name and address, your signature and your date of birth.
+Examples of Personal Information are:

 Sensitive information: Is a subset of Personal Information, attracting a higher level of protection under the Act.
 It includes health, genetic and biometric information as well as information about race or ethnic origin, political opinions, membership of political parties, sexual orientation and criminal record.